quarksuite/legacy/README.md

 ### Small, Nimble, Adaptive

-+ Aims to stay compact in size but flexible
++ Aims to stay compact in size but flexible in use
-+ Make your data as light or heavy as you want
++ Ought to be able to scale with the needs of your projects

 ### Works the Way You Work

-+ Imposes no restrictions on structuring, exporting, or using your data
++ support in different environments, build systems, bundlers, or with no build at all

 ### Zero Lock-In

++ use what you need and leave the rest behind
-+ Update your data quickly without extensive rewrites
++ library not required to **use** your data
-+ Detach from the library at any time

-### Familiarity
+### Ease of use

-+ A focus on allowing the most declarative structure possible
++ simple baselines ought to be simple to build, scalable baselines should also be simple to build

 ## Thanks to:

 + [Jon Kantner for: Converting Color Spaces in JavaScript](https://css-tricks.com/converting-color-spaces-in-javascript).
 The internal color functions borrow heavily from this article and [color conversion formulas from RapidTables](https://www.rapidtables.com/convert/color/index.html).

-+ [Folktale's](https://folktale.origamitower.com) implementation of [curry](https://folktale.origamitower.com/api/v2.3.0/en/folktale.core.lambda.curry.curry.html) and [compose.all](https://folktale.origamitower.com/api/v2.3.0/en/folktale.core.lambda.compose.all.html) was vital in making the module functions more&hellip; modular.

 + Every developer who gives me moments of clarity as I learn functional programming and **when** to use it.

-+ Every designer who shows me better ways of composing UI and reminds me to be careful about my enthusiasm over developer tools.
++ Every designer who shows me better ways and checks my hubris.

-+ You, who considered this project enough to reach the bottom of this Readme.
++ You, for giving this a shot.